jruizvar/cnn-model/README.md

 This study aims the identification of electrons and photons by simulating the signature of these particles in the ECAL.
 Charged pions are included in the simulation as they arise frequently in LHC collisions.
-By looking at the energy distribution deposited by electrons, photons and pions, it is easy to set the pions appart.
+By looking at the energy distribution deposited by electrons, photons and pions, it is straightforward to set the pions apart.
 However, the signatures of electrons and photons are quite similar between themselves.

 ![](notebooks/energy.png)